 In the very heart of Renaissance Florence and where all the artists once lived is our B&B. Comfy, cozy and adorned with all the modern touches is your sweet B&B. The property is just around the corner from Dante’s statue and a short walk from the Museum Uffizi.
 Set on a quiet street filled with Florentine palazzi make its location convenient and centrally located.
 Step into the warmth of the newly renovated B&B, and into a clean modern atmosphere, with comfortable furnishing, large windows, ensuite private baths in every room with showers, hairdryers, and air conditioning.
-A common breakfast room always filled with the sweet smell of Marie’s home baked cakes and jam welcomes you each morning.
+A common breakfast room always filled with the sweet smell of Lorna’s home baked cakes and jam welcomes you each morning.
 A continental breakfast is included daily.

 When you’re not cooking, stroll round Florence’s cobblestone streets and pedestrian walk ways to discover the city’s famous goldsmiths, jewelers and leather artisans; cross the ancient Ponte Vecchio; visit the Pitti Palace and Boboli Gardens.
 The beauty of Renaissance Florence will surely inspire you to add a little Renaissance magic to your own life as well.
 The Medieval City of Florence, home to Brunelleschi’s Duomo, is hailed the most romantic city in Italy.
 We will provide you with our hot pick list of where to eat, shop and visit!